arshkhan-pathan/arshkhan-pathan/README.md

-- 👋 Hi, I’m @arshkhan-pathan
+- 👋 Hi, I’m @arshkhan-pathan.
 - 👀 I’m interested in coding and learning new things.
 - 🌱 I’m currently learning ReactJS and Django
 - 📫 How to reach me instagram @arshkhan_pathan